Home

 New to orienteering?
 As well as information on this page, check out the Beginners’ Clinic page and the Hints and Tips section.
 Also: Learn orienteering from VICO (Victoria Orienteering Club, B.C.)

-Kids Run Wild, Spring 2024 family programs:
+Kids Run Wild, Fall sessions

 Skills and Stamina for Orienteering